Verizon Accused Of Throttling California Fire Department’s Unlimited Data As They Battled Wildfires

 Verizon Wireless stands accused of throttling the California Fire Department’s unlimited data while they worked to battle raging wildfires.
-An action, which they believe would have been prevented if net neutrality rules had remained in place.
+An action which they believe would have been prevented if net neutrality rules had remained in place.

 According to a report from Ars Technica, the shocking details were part of a larger lawsuit with a goal of reviving net neutrality federally after its recent repeal.
 In all, 22 state attorneys general, the District of Columbia, Santa Clara County, Santa Clara County Central Fire Protection District, and the California Public Utilities Commission joined together to file the brief on behalf of their states, regions, and cities.
-The lawsuit names the Federal Communications Commission, and the group filed it in the District of Columbia Circuit US Court of Appeals.
+The lawsuit names the Federal Communications Commission, and the group filed it in the District of Columbia Circuit U.S. Court of Appeals.

 According to the Santa Clara County Fire Chief Anthony Bowden, “County Fire has experienced throttling by its ISP, Verizon.
 This throttling has had a significant impact on our ability to provide emergency services.
 Verizon imposed these limitations despite being informed that throttling was actively impeding County Fire’s ability to provide crisis-response and essential emergency services.”